terrierteam/pyterrier_colbert/README.md

 All of our results files are available from the paper's [Virtual Appendix](https://github.com/Xiao0728/ColBERT-PRF-VirtualAppendix).

-## Approximate ANN Scoring and Query Emebdding Pruning
+## Approximate ANN Scoring and Query Embedding Pruning

 This repository contains code to apply the techniques of query embedding pruning [Tonellotto21] and approximate ANN ranking [Macdonald21a].